 - Make sure you are getting 2 servings of fresh fruit every day.

 - Make sure half of your plate is made up of fresh fruits and veggies

-- Cook as much of you meals as you can using fresh produce… check out over 400 free recipes on my site or grab a copy of my HOW TO COOK BOOK filled with all my secrets.
+- Cook as much of your meals as you can using fresh produce… check out the free recipes on my site or grab a copy of my free HOW TO COOK MASTERCLASS filled with all my secrets.

 - Move your body for 30 minutes every single day (turn up the music and dance it out or head out for a walk.
 My amazing friend Maeve Mc Caffery is also offering online yoga classes so check her out).

 - Sit down and eat all meals at a table (no standing in front of the fridge or eating in front of a screen)

 - Get 8 hours rest every day.
 Your body heals when it sleeps.